Irritable bowel syndrome (IBS)-Symptoms and Causes

 So, in periods of high stress, IBS symptoms can be triggered more than usual.

-Intestinal Bowel Syndrome may affect you more if you are young and have a history of IBS in your family.
+Intestinal Bowel Syndrome may affect you more if you are young and play a role if you have a family history of IBS.

 People usually get IBS from teens to early 40s.